tulane-cmps6610-fall-2025/problem-set-04-adumont2/answers.md

 The Greedy solution we developed for Problem 3 proceeds as follows:
 - Take coin 4, remainder = 2
 - Take coin 1, remainder = 1
-- Take coin 1, reaminder =0
+- Take coin 1, remainder = 0
 - This takes a total of **3 coins**

 The optimal solution proceeds as follows: